 Add some Markdown text.
 You can try inserting the image that is included in the lab.

 - Use a Code Cell to Evaluate the Output of Python Code

 Add a cell to the notebook.
 Make sure the cell is configured for Code using the dropdown menu.

-Add some Python script to the cell and run the cell to see the output.
+Add some Python syntax to the cell, and run the cell to see the output.

 - Use scikit-learn to Build a Simple Machine Learning Model

 All the code you need is provided in the notebook.
 You can make adjustments to the code, experiment with it, and then run the code in the cells.

 Make a prediction or inference using the generated model.

 Check to see if the prediction matches what you expected using the graph of the model.